Date

 More

-The National Center for Lesbian Rights (NCLR) joins our allies in the reproductive health, rights, and justice movements in celebrating the 40th anniversary of Roe v.
+The National Center for LGBTQ Rights (NCLR) joins our allies in the reproductive health, rights, and justice movements in celebrating the 40th anniversary of Roe v.
 Wade.
 In this landmark decision, the Supreme Court held that state abortion bans were unconstitutional—putting an end to the shameful era in which countless women risked their health, lives and freedom to obtain abortions.
-But too many women are still prevented from accessing safe and legal abortions or experience severe...
+But too many women are still prevented from accessing safe and legal abortions or experience severe hardship...

 More